antoniopenta/ml-project-structure/README.md

 ```
 python build.py -dir project_example/ -template_file  template.json
 ```
-An example of  structure of the template.json
+An example of  structure that can be defined in the template.json

 ```json
 {